-- 1. Continue to deliver a sustainable future for The Exeter and its members; - 2.
+- 1. Continue to deliver a sustainable future for The Exeter and to take care of its members; - 2.
 Be clear on what we stand for and be the best at what we do; and - 3.
 Maintain our unique place in our markets.